jaehyeon-kim/streaming-demos/kotlin-examples/README.md

 - [Supplier Stats Using Kafka Streams](./orders-stats-streams/)

-  - Kafka Streams application that processes Avro-formatted order records, calculating windowed supplier statistics for on-time events while identifying, marking, and routing late records as JSON to a separate "skipped" topic.
+  - Kafka Streams application that calculates supplier statistics for on-time events while routing late records to a separate "skipped" topic.

   ```
    👉 With Gradle (Dev Mode)